byronjohnson/Easy-Content-Adder/README.md

 All text, links, and media attachments can be added to the custom content.
 If you can add it to a WordPress Page or Post, it can be added via Easy Content Adder.

 ## Features
-- Hide the content from all posts without the need to remove your content or disable the plugin.
+- Hide the content from all posts without having to delete your content or disable the plugin.
 - Choose which post types to display the content on.
 - Display the content only on posts that have been tagged with select categories or taxonomies.
 - Chose whether display the content at the bottom and/or top of all posts.